Neoklis Sarris

-Neoklis Sarris (Greek: Νεοκλής Σαρρής) was a Greek Academic, Jurist and Politician.
+Neoklis Sarris (Greek: Νεοκλής Σαρρής) was a Greek academic, jurist and politician.
 He was born in Istanbul on 5 May 1940, and died in Athens on 19 November 2011 from cancer.
+His great-grandfather Alexandros as a grain merchant moved to Istanbul from Makrinitsa, thus Neoklis Sarris' origin was Greek.

 Education

-Neoklis Sarris was a graduate of the ‘Phanar Greek Orthodox College’ (known in Greek as the ‘Great School of the Nation’).
+Neoklis Sarris was a graduate of the Phanar Greek Orthodox College (known in Greek as the Great School of the Nation).
 He studied Law, Political and Economic Sciences at the Universities of Athens and Constantinople (Istanbul) and Psychology in Geneva.
 He received his PhD from the Aristotle University of Thessaloniki.